28 April 2020

 We will be working through tours in departure date order from there.

-We know these are stressful and uncertain times for everyone involved.
 Once more, we thank everyone for their kindness and patience as we work to find solutions for you.
 We are passionate about travel and about you having the best experience in this world’s amazing destinations.
 We know in time you will be able to explore the world’s wonders and beauty with us.

 The Walliss Family